nsnam/bake-git/doc/source/bake-tutorial.rst

 This tutorial will present a walk through over all the steps to set, configure, download and build a new module using Bake.

 Bake is a tool for distributed buildings, developed for the ns-3 project, but it is general and could be used to help on the development of any open-source project.
 First of all, Bake is developed in python, so you have to have python on your machine.
-This walkthrough will consider that the user is using a linux, fedora or ubuntu distributions, with bash.
+This walk-through will consider that the user is using a Linux, fedora or Ubuntu distributions, with bash.

 Conventions:
 ************
 |    During the tutorial we will use the following conventions:
-|     **> [command]** - For now, bake is only linux compatible, the “>” means the prompt into a linux machine, and what comes next, [command] , is the command that should be executed on a bash shell screen.
+|     **> [command]** - For now, bake is only Linux compatible, the “>” means the prompt into a Linux machine, and what comes next, [command] , is the command that should be executed on a bash shell screen.
 It also means that the operation is distribution independent.
-|     **ubuntu >**  - Designates commands that are specific for ubuntu distributions
+|     **Ubuntu >**  - Designates commands that are specific for Ubuntu distributions
 |     **fedora >**  - Designates commands that are specific for fedora distributions
 |     **$BAKE_HOME** -  is the home directory for bake
-|     **$HOME**- the user home directory, this tutorial considers that, by default, all the actions will be performed from this directory.
+|     **$HOME** - the user home directory, this tutorial considers that, by default, all the actions will be performed from this directory.
 Whenever one need a relative path, it will be given regarding the HOME directory.
 For example, if  HOME=/home/username  $HOME/bake would be /home/username/bake.

 Third party software
 ********************

-Bake uses a series of third party tools that, not necessarily, come with standard linux machines distributions, however, they are usually required.
+Bake uses a series of third party tools that, not necessarily, come with standard Linux machines distributions, however, they are usually required.
 Each given module has a specific set of tools that are required to build it, and each module is different.
 If you never builds a module that is stored, for example, in a mercurial repository, you do not need to have mercurial in your machine.
 However, if the module requires it and you do not have it installed... you will not be able to install that specific module.
 Apart from python, no other third party software is mandatory, however, it is highly recommended to have all these tools installed on your machine.
 To check if you have all the third party software installed on your machine you can run “> bake.py check”.
 However, to do that you need to have Python installed.

 To check if you have python installed you can do the following:
 1. Open a shell window and type: